davider80/absence-dailywork-register/README.md

   -h, --help            show this help message and exit --day DAY, -d DAY     Specify a date to fill the previous week of this day with this format: YYYY-MM-dd --week, -w            Used to fill in the whole previus week.
-Use to be croned in your computer --exclusion EXCLUSION, -e EXCLUSION
+Use to be croned in your computer --year, -y            Specify a date to fill the rest of the year from this day with this format: YYYY-MM-dd.
+USE WITH CAUTION
+  --exclusion EXCLUSION, -e EXCLUSION
                         Specify the days of the week that should not be filled
                                     Example: absence.py -w -e "Monday Friday"